hdmamin/jabberwocky/alexa/README.md

 # Documentation

-## Launching the skill

-> Alexa, start Quick Chat.

-This causes your Echo to launch the skill.

 ## Background

 Jabberwocky, like most alexa skills, provides several `intents`.
 Think of these as actions you want to perform while using the skill.
 Rather than clicking on a button or menu as you might in an app or GUI, you invoke these using plain English.